 WHAT IS ELEPHANT GARLIC?

-Like garlic, the vast bulb is made up of big, individual cloves, which, despite their supersized structure, have a surprisingly mellow taste.
+Like garlic, the vast bulb is made up of big and individual cloves, which despite their supersized structure, have a surprisingly mellow taste.
 Although some fans like to eat Elephant Garlic raw, slicing the cloves finely into salads, as you might chives or spring onions, we think it is best enjoyed cooked.

 HOW TO COOK IT

 Thanks to its whopping size, Elephant Garlic makes a dramatic centrepiece when roasted whole; separate the cloves after cooking and let diners squeeze out the garlic flesh themselves to enjoy the warm, unctuous paste within.
 Or try cutting the whole bulb into segments and bake in a hot oven, drizzled with olive oil.

 It also makes a delicious, creamy soup - just chop the cloves up, fry briefly and add some stock, seasoning, milk or cream, and a few potatoes to thicken.

 A particular culinary delicacy are the scapes of the Elephant Garlic plant.
 These immature green plant tops are incredibly tender and sweet - like asparagus, only better!
 Stir fry them slowly in a little oil or butter, add a splash of balsamic vinegar if you like, and plenty of salt and pepper; then dip in garlicky mayonnaise and you will be wishing that these gourmet delicacies were available all summer long.

 GROW YOUR OWN